Course - Marine Technology 1 - Introduction - TMR4106

 Further on evaluation

 Each member of the group is expected to contribute to the project work at the same level as the other members of the group.
-As a starting point all group members get the same grade if they all contribute equally.
-If discrepancies are observed, the group members may be graded individually.
+As a starting point all group members are evaluated in the same way if they all contribute equally.
+If discrepancies are observed, the group members may be assessed individually.

 Specific conditions